 However, many of us will acknowledge that pricing is often something we consider last when compared to the more exciting aspects of doing business” such as launching a new product or developing an ad campaign.
 In fact, pricing is often done on a relatively arbitrary basis in many organizations.
 Some organizations have however noted the opportunity and acted on it.

 Pricing can play a key role in a business

 Pricing at all extremes can yield desirable results.
-Consider profitable digital businesses that have managed to achieve scale through globalisation.
+Consider profitable digital businesses that have managed to achieve scale through globalization.
 They grow their businesses exponentially by charging prices that were previously considered unthinkably low.
 They have shown what could happen when you price at a level that enables consumers – who would have never considered entering a particular category – to do so.

 Sadly, many other businesses in between do not pay sufficient attention to how they price and why they price that way.
-For instance, some will follow conventional industry practice while others will focus on traditional cost plus accounting approaches.
+For instance, some will follow conventional industry practice while others will focus on traditional cost-plus accounting approaches.
 These are not necessarily wrong, but they ignore so much opportunity.

-A common weakness is that many marketers will develop a product or service, price it and then hope it sells.
+A common weakness is that many marketers will develop a product or service, price it, and then hope it sells.
 When the sales do not follow, prices are either cut, more is spent on the communications budget or additional new products or services are developed using the same approach.
 So how can you rethink your current pricing approach?

 An alternative approach to pricing

 Some businesses have flipped this problem on its head and started out in the opposite direction.
 They understand the price point at which they are likely to attract a large concentration of consumers in a category.
 They then develop a product or service that is desirable at that price.
 This forces them to focus on what matters and what doesn’t in terms of features.